magoo/risk-measurement/content/en/docs/intro/industry.md

 toc: true
 ---

-Cyber security is compared (critically) to other industries for its lack of rigorous and quantitative analysis of risk. **Simple Risk Measurement** focuses on _quantitative_ risk measurement to assist with this imbalance, but also considers its limitations in practice.
+Cyber security is compared to other industries for its lack of rigorous and quantitative analysis of risk. **Simple Risk Measurement** focuses on _quantitative_ risk measurement to assist with this imbalance.
+While cyber security may lacks the forms of rigor found in other industries, this documentation also seeks to mitigate known weaknesses found in those approaches.

 What makes other industries _quantitative_ about how they handle risk?
 How are we so different?
 Well, here are some examples, and we'll start with one you see all the time.